 Fenced in?
 Not really, and there’s a lot of room to run.

 Surfaces: Cushy rubber mat surface near the play structures, turf hills, natural grass in the fields, sand area with water feature.
+The rubber mat surfaces are getting a bit worn out and have divots — so careful with little ones running around.

 Bathroom: Yes, across the parking lot at the swim center.